grace-notes/website/contents/topics/bithynia.md

 ---
-title: "Bithynia"
+title: Bithynia
-pdf: "bithynia.pdf"
 description: "Bithynia was a Roman province in the northwest corner of Asia Minor.
 1 Peter 1:1."
 template: topic.jade
 ---

-**Bithynia 0**

-**Bithynia**

 Bithynia was a Roman province located in the northwest corner of Asia Minor.
 The apostle Paul and Silas wanted to preach the gospel in